Skip to main content

 Look For Bargain Stock Prices

 In the current downturn, many industries and sectors have seen their stock prices hammered.
-Some of them have been reduced to their cheapest prices in more than a decade.
-This includes airline, restaurants, and bank stocks.
+Some of them have been reduced to their lowest prices in more than a decade.
+This includes airline, restaurant, and bank stocks.
 The underlying fundamentals of many of these companies are perfectly fine, though.
 Their share price is only depressed because of the economic impact of a global quarantine.

 Invest Gradually, But Steadily